Stalker (1979 film): Sound design

 During the journey in the Zone, the sound of water becomes more and more prominent, which, combined with the visual image, presents the Zone as a drenched world.
-In an interview Tarkovsky dismissed the idea that water has a symbolic meaning in his films, saying that there was so much rain in his films because it is always raining in Russia.
+In an interview Tarkovsky dismissed the idea that water has a symbolic meaning in his films, saying that rain is so prominent in his films because it is always raining in Russia.
 In another interview, on the film Nostalghia, however, he said "Water is a mysterious element, a single molecule of which is very photogenic.
 It can convey movement and a sense of change and flux."
-Emerging from the tunnel called the "meat grinder" by the Stalker, they arrive at the entrance of their destination, the room.
+Emerging from the tunnel called the "meat grinder" by the Stalker, they arrive at the entrance of their destination, the Room.
 Here, as in the rest of the film, sound is constantly changing and not necessarily connected to the visual image.
-The journey in the Zone ends with the three sitting in the room, silent, with no audible sound.
+The journey ends with the three sitting beside the door to the Room in silence.
 When the sound resumes, it is again the sound of water but with a different timbre, softer and gentler, as if to give a sense of catharsis and hope.
 The transition back to the world outside the Zone is supported by sound.
 While the camera still shows a pool of water inside the Zone, the audience begins to hear the sound of a train and Ravel's Boléro, reminiscent of the opening scene.
 The soundscape of the world outside the Zone is the same as before, characterized by train wheels, foghorns of a ship and train whistles.
 The film ends as it began, with the sound of a train passing by, accompanied by the muffled sound of Beethoven's Symphony No. 9, this time the Ode to Joy from the final moments of the symphony.
 As in the rest of the film the disconnect between the visual image and the sound leaves the audience unclear whether the sound is real or an illusion.